mdrazak2001/mdrazak2001/README.md

 I love problem solving!

+🔭 I’m currently working on
+- [shiftgate](https://github.com/mdrazak2001/shiftgate) : ⚡Intelligent routing layer that auto-selects the right LoRA adapter for each task in your local LLM agent loop.
-🔭 I’m currently working on rewriting the core of [pgmpy](https://github.com/pgmpy/pgmpy/) in Rust for improved performance and safety — check it out at [pgmpy/causalgraphs](https://github.com/pgmpy/causalgraphs)!
+- rewriting the core of [pgmpy](https://github.com/pgmpy/pgmpy/) in Rust for improved performance and safety — check it out at [pgmpy/causalgraphs](https://github.com/pgmpy/causalgraphs)!

 <!--